AlexandrSokolov/java_language/collections/sets/faq.sets.md

 ### Sets implementation choice

-That leaves the general-purpose implementations:
-HashSet, LinkedHashSet, TreeSet, ConcurrentSkipListSet, and the set view of ConcurrentHashMap obtained by newSetFromMap.

-The first three are mainly for use in single-threaded applications.
+#### For use in single-threaded applications:
+- `HashSet`
+- `LinkedHashSet`
+- `TreeSet`

 They are not thread-safe, so they can only be used in multithreaded code either in conjunction with client-side locking or wrapped in Collection.synchronizedSet.
 When there is no requirement for the set to be sorted, your choice is between HashSet and LinkedHashSet.
 If your application will be frequently iterating over the set, LinkedHashSet is the implementation of choice.
 If the set needs to support the methods of NavigableSet, use TreeSet.

-In a multithreaded environment, the choice is between the set view provided by ConcurrentHashMap::newSetFromMap, and ConcurrentSkipListSet.
+#### In a multithreaded environment the choice is between:
-The first of these is the default choice, on efficiency grounds, but the second supports the methods of NavigableSet.
+- the set view provided by `Collections::newSetFromMap` with `ConcurrentHashMap` - the default choice, on efficiency grounds
+- `ConcurrentSkipListSet` - the second supports the methods of NavigableSet
+- `CopyOnWriteArraySet` don’t use it in a context where you were expecting many searches or insertions.
+  But iteration costs O(1) per element, and it provides thread safety without adding to the cost of read operations (using `copy-on-write` algorithm).